WordPress database error: [Duplicate entry '8388607' for key 'id']

-Using software built by IBM and Influential, Condé Nast’s clients will be able to know which influencer’s demographics, personality traits and more best align with a marketer and the audience it’s targeting.
+Using software built by IBM and Influential, Condé Nast’s magazines will be able to match influencers’ demographics and personality traits with the audience it’s targeting.

 “Within the dating sense of the word, we are matching people based on different data points,” said Influential CEO Ryan Detert.
 “We’re a matchmaker—just with multiple points of vetting.”